Consider Ceilidh O’Malley, One of My Original Characters

 The lesser of the two louts working for the Lowell House, Gerald is a sexist, but that was par for the course at the time.
 This stable hand is a bit too nosy for his own good, but otherwise he and Ceilidh mainly stay out of each other’s way.
 Ceilidh’s semi-revenge is to hire Gerald in Book Three.

 Gerald has his name because I’ve been in more than one working situation where a guy named Jerry was just the biggest jerk.
 My apologies to those who love people named Jerry (and hey, how about Jerry O’Connell?)!
-But a jerk in my writing will often be named Jerry, and that’s the case in the Time Addicts trilogy as well.
+But I will often name a jerk in my writing Jerry, and that’s the case in the Time Addicts trilogy as well.

-This character got his name due to the election of the 45th president, a person I’ve never been impressed by.
+This character got his name due to the election of the 45th president, a person who has never impressed me.

 In the books, Donald is the gardener to not only the Edwards and Lowell Houses, but really to all or most of the Boston Brahmins.
 Talented and hard-working, he turns that on its head and uses his good qualities to get away with a lot.
 As a result, he has a girlfriend in nearly every house he works in, and most if not all of those relationships are sexual in nature.

 With Ceilidh, he’s rough and nasty.
 Jealous of her education and her position with Devon, he’s also sexually attracted to her.
 He calls her Duchess, and he’s not trying to be flattering.